 - From the side view, the normal spinal curves are often straightened, which makes the mid-back appear flat.
 Shoulder blades may be prominent.

 - While looking from the head down to the feet, there is a rotation or twist which can cause ribs or one side of the lower back to appear humped or more prominent.

-Idiopathic scoliosis is typically classified according to the age that it is diagnosed.
-It is most common in adolescent’s (over 10 years), but also occurs in infants (under 3 years) and juvenile’s (3-10 years).
+Idiopathic scoliosis in children is typically classified according to the age that it is diagnosed.
+It is most common in adolescents (over 10 years) but also occurs in infants (under 3 years) and juvenile’s (3-10 years).

-The earlier scoliosis is detected, the better the treatment and management plan will be.
-This helps reduce the reduce the risk of progression and potential need for surgery.
-If scoliosis specific exercise and/or bracing are used early enough in the development of scoliosis, curve progression can be stopped and surgery avoided.
+The earlier scoliosis is detected, the more effective a treatment and management plan will be.
+This helps reduce the risk of progression and the potential need for surgery.
+If scoliosis specific exercise and/or bracing are used early enough in the development of scoliosis, curve progression can be stopped, and surgery avoided.
 In many cases, near complete correction of the curve is possible.